 This month numerous members of the Canstar team are participating in febfast.

-Although it’s still early days and many of us (myself included) are ready to crack, we’ve already noticed positive changes – physically, mentally and in our bank accounts!
+Although we’re only halfway through, we’ve already noticed positive changes – physically, mentally and in our bank accounts!

 Canstar’s Group Executive People and Operations Lynne Cawley said Canstar joined febfast to further its corporate social responsibility efforts in a way that was highly meaningful to staff.

 “febfast is an initiative each staff member can become involved in their own unique way, as they are able to choose how they’d like to ‘fast’.
 Assisting young people is an area Canstar is passionate about, so we are delighted to be on board as a febfast supporter,” said Lynne.

 You can learn more why thousands of Australians have ‘paused for a cause’ here.